I’m no expert on this sobriety thing, but here’s my alcohol free advice from 100 days of sobriety (I’m now almost two years sober and stand by it).

 Let the decision to try an alcohol free life become an empowering adventure rather than a fear based imprisonment.

 I reread 100 days of diary entries to gather together this post so bear with me, it’s a long one.
-If you want the why behind my reflections, then you can read my story: why I decided to stop drinking here.

 1.I don’t need to be drunk to lose things or to get lost.